-Each parcel shall be given an allowance for one 20' driveway.
-This shall be applied by subtracting twenty (20) feet from the linear foot calculation for number of required trees as shown in Table 9.5.1.4.
+Each parcel shall be given an allowance for one 20' driveway connection.
+In the event a driveway intersects two different yards, the property owner shall select which yard receives the credit.
+This allowance shall be applied by subtracting twenty (20) feet from the linear foot calculation for number of required trees as shown in Table 9.5.1.4 for the yard through which the connection is made.